BlairLeduc/vscode-6x09-assembly/README.md

 # vscode-6x09-assembly

-This is a Visual Studio extenstion for 6x09 Assembly language.
+This is a Visual Studio extension for 6x09 Assembly language.

 This extension supports files extensions `.asm` and `.a`.